This post is part of the FemmePharma series, Women We Admire, where we highlight women who inspire us with extraordinary life lessons.

-Like most people graduating from school, my #1 goal was to get a job.
+Like most people graduating from school, my number one goal was to get a job.
 I was hired by Mellon Bank (long before it was Bank of New York).
 They would hire groups of smart recent graduates and teach them banking operations.
-When you think about banking you often think about people who you see in a branch, our the lenders.
+When you think about banking you often think about people who you see in a branch, or the lenders.

 Behind all of those services are the technology and processes that make them possible.
 That’s where we operations trainees were assigned – in the back room if you will.
 Mellon was way ahead of the curve in terms of our approach to using technology, being one of the first banks to automate processes that we now take for granted.